sukhmeet2390/babbu/README.md

 -- the data doesn't refresh
 -- so i need a broadCast reciever
 -- the best is to start it when timelineActivity is in view, ie when onResume() and stop it in onPause()

+-- tried to move TimeLineReciever seperately , breaks..
+FIX that -- u can also attach some data in Intents